Sir Martin Gilbert CBE, 1936-2015 (2)

 Let others make broad pronouncements about whether Churchill was wise or foolish; Martin Gilbert made his views plain from his selection of material.
 And few ever challenged the validity of that selection.
 The only times I saw him disgruntled were when later writers treated as a revelation some fact or anecdote he’d published decades before.

-I marveled at Martin’s spontaneity.
-His public voice was the same as his private one: conversational with vast recall, and a studious disregard for “revisionist” nonsense.
-He knew the story so well, you see.
-He knew it having sifted through more papers, documents, interviews and transcripts than anyone else on the planet.
-His words simply flowed, fact upon fact, with irrefutable logic.
 Always he would portray the same Churchill, a character with human faults and frailties, driven by a love of liberty and his fellow man.
-“I never felt that he was going to spring an unpleasant surprise on me,” Max Hastings quoted Martin as saying.
+“I never felt that he was going to spring an unpleasant surprise on me,” Martin remarked to Max Hastings.
 “I might find that he was adopting views with which I disagreed.
 But I always knew that there would be nothing to cause me to think: ‘How shocking, how appalling.’”

-Asked once to describe Churchill in a single sentence, Martin said nothing about blood, toil, tears and sweat: Churchill, he said, “was a great humanitarian who was himself distressed that the accidents of history gave him his greatest power at a time when everything had to be focused on defending the country from destruction, rather than achieving his goals of a fairer society.”
-I think this illuminates Martin’s Churchillian optimism that somehow, in the end, “all will come right.”
+Asked once to describe Churchill in a single sentence, Martin said nothing about blood, toil, tears and sweat.
+Churchill, he said, “was a great humanitarian who was himself distressed that the accidents of history gave him his greatest power at a time when everything had to be focused on defending the country from destruction, rather than achieving his goals of a fairer society.”
+I think this illuminates Martin’s Churchillian optimism: That somehow, in the end, “all will come right.”

-A constant friend, Martin was always been there for us, answering complicated questions, producing scholarly articles, traveling to lecture at conferences as distant as Alaska, guiding tour parties from London to Suffolk, where he showed up at Stour, Randolph Churchill’s old home, shedding tears of memory.
+A constant friend, Martin was always there for us, answering complicated questions, producing scholarly articles, traveling to lecture at conferences near and far, guiding our tours of “Churchill’s Britain.”
+In Suffolk, he joined us at Stour, Randolph Churchill’s old home.
+It was his first visit since Randolph’s death, and Martin shed tears of memory.

 His phenomenal recall rarely missed a reference.
-When I offered him the toast, “Rose-lipt maidens, lightfoot lads,” Martin exclaimed: “Housman!
-From Out of Africa” (Sydney Pollack’s great film with Streep and Redford, based on Isak Dineson’s book).
+When I offered him the toast, “Rose-lipt maidens, lightfoot lads,” Martin exclaimed: “Housman.
+From Out of Africa.”
+(Sydney Pollack’s great film with Streep and Redford, based on Isak Dineson’s book).

 The time you won your town the race